Tour de France: Time trials

 The first time trial in the Tour was between La Roche-sur-Yon and Nantes (80 km) in 1934.
 The first stage in modern Tours is often a short trial, a prologue, to decide who wears yellow on the opening day.
 The first prologue was in 1967.
 The 1988 event, at La Baule, was called "la préface".
 There are usually two or three time trials.
 The final time trial has sometimes been the final stage, more recently often the penultimate stage.
+In 2026, the time trial was cut short by 30km due to extreme heat, despite Javier Guillén's protestation that the heat is part of the competition, he acknowledges the necessity.

 Notable stages

 In 2012 Mark Cavendish won the final stage of the Tour on the Champs-Élysées, for a record fourth successive year.

 Since 1975 the race has usually finished with laps of the Champs-Élysées.
 As the peloton arrives in downtown Paris the French Air Force does a three-jet flyover with the three colors of the French flag in smoke behind them.
 This stage rarely challenges the leader because it is flat and the leader usually has too much time in hand to be denied.
 In modern times, there tends to be a gentlemen's agreement: while the points classification is still contended if possible, the overall classification is not fought over; because of this, it is not uncommon for the de facto winner of the overall classification to ride into Paris holding a glass of champagne.
 The only time the maillot jaune was attacked in a manner that lasted all the way through the end of this stage was during the 1979 Tour de France.
 In 1987, Pedro Delgado vowed to attack during the stage to challenge the 40-second lead held by Stephen Roche.
 He was unsuccessful and he and Roche finished in the peloton.
 In 2005, controversy arose when Alexander Vinokourov attacked and won the stage, in the process taking fifth place overall from Levi Leipheimer.
 This attack was not a threat to the overall lead, but was a long-shot at the Podium standings, as Vinokourov was about five minutes behind third place.

 In 1989, the last stage was a time trial.
 Greg LeMond overtook Laurent Fignon to win by eight seconds, the closest margin in the Tour's history.
 The final stage has since only been held as a time trial once, in 2024.

 The 2024 Tour finished with an individual time trial and ended in Nice owing to preparations for the Paris 2024 Olympic and Paralympic Games, which started on 26 July.